"Reading is the gateway skill that makes all other learning possible."

 If you're looking for an American history and Black history resource that educates, entertains, and inspires, this book is a hit!

-Resources for Parents & Educators
+Resources for Teens, Parents, & Educators

 "The story of Black America cannot be disentangled from the story of America, and our attempts to do so have forced us to tell ourselves a tale full of absences, evasions, and lies, one that fails to satisfactorily explain the society we live in and leaves us unable to become the society we want to be."